Double-bracket algorithm for quantum signal processing without post-selection: Main Results

 A significant limitation of DB-QSP is its scaling with polynomial order $K$ in Thm.~\ref{thm:circuit_depth_DB-QSP}.
 Yet, Thm.~\ref{thm:circuit_depth_DB-QSP} implies that when the degree of polynomials $K$ scales logarithmically in the inverse of the precision, $1/\epsilon$, then the circuit depths follow a quasi-polynomial scaling, i.e., $\mathcal{N}_{K}=2^{\text{poly}\log(1/\epsilon)}$.
 Thus, DB-QSP is potentially applicable to polynomial functions of degree at most $K=\mathcal{O}(\log(1/\epsilon))$.
 Indeed, low-degree approximations, such as those using Chebyshev polynomials, allow efficient representations of certain functions using logarithmically-small degrees.
 For specific examples of such approximations, see App.~\ref{sec:application_app}.
 In the following, we present two representative tasks that illustrate the utility and limitations of low-degree approximations: ground-state preparation and matrix inversion.
 We discuss DB-QSP's applicability to other tasks in App.~\ref{sec:application_app}.

 \paragraph*{Ground-State Approximation.}

 Given a Hermitian matrix $H$, the objective here is to prepare its ground state $\ket{\lambda_{0}}$.
+To achieve this, some quantum algorithms employ a variety of filtering techniques that apply suitable functions of the Hamiltonian.
+In what follows, we focus on two representative examples: Imaginary-Time Evolution (ITE), which employs the exponential filter, and the approach proposed in Ref.~\cite{lin2020near}, which makes use of a sign-function filter.

-Various filtering techniques have been explored for this purpose, e.g., imaginary-time evolution (ITE), where the non-unitary operator $p(H) = e^{-\tau H} $ is applied to an initial state $\ket{\Psi_{0}}$:
+As a first example of a method that can be implemented using DB-QSP, we consider Imaginary-Time Evolution (ITE), where the non-unitary operator $p(H) = e^{-\tau H} $ is applied to an initial state $\ket{\Psi_{0}}$:

 A key feature of ITE is that it guarantees convergence as long as the initial state has a nonzero overlap with the ground state.
-Ref.~\cite{gluza_DB_QITE_2024} establishes that Eq.~\eqref{DB bridge} serves as a first-order approximation of ITE and further extends this result by employing group commutator iterations in Eq.~\eqref{infinite GC} to construct a unitary realization of ITE: See App.~\ref{sec:application_app} for more details.
+Refs.~\cite{gluza_DB_QITE_2024,mcmahon2025equating} established that Eq.~\eqref{DB bridge} serves as a first-order approximation of ITE and further extends this result by employing group commutator iterations in Eq.~\eqref{infinite GC} to construct a unitary realization of ITE: See App.~\ref{sec:application_app} for more details.
+In addition to the methods proposed in Refs.~\cite{gluza_DB_QITE_2024,mcmahon2025equating}, DB-QSP can be used to directly construct a polynomial approximation of the exponential function.
+Specifically, such an approximation requires a polynomial of degree $K=\mathcal{O}(\sqrt{2\tilde{\tau}\log(4/\epsilon)})$ with $\tilde{\tau}=\lceil\max(e^2 \tau, \log(2/\epsilon))\rceil$~\cite{sachdeva2014faster}.
+This implies that a polynomial approximation of ITE can be implemented with a complexity that scales quasi-polynomially in the error precision~$\epsilon$.
+However, the scaling with respect to the evolution time $\tau$ remains unfavorable.

 Beyond ITE, DB-QSP can also construct alternative filtering functions.
 Ref.~\cite{lin2020near} presents a nearly optimal algorithm for ground-state preparation using QSVT.
 The core idea is to use a low-degree approximation of the sign function, whose degree scales logarithmically with $1/\epsilon$, i.e., $K=\mathcal{O}(\log(1/\epsilon)/\delta)$, for an input $x\in[-2,2]\backslash(-\delta,\delta)$ with $\delta>0$.
-Hence, with the same approximation technique, similar filtering strategies could potentially be realized via DB-QSP.
+Hence, with the same approximation technique, similar filtering strategies could potentially be realized via DB-QSP with favorable scaling in the error precision $\epsilon$.

 We recall that the success probability of existing QSP implementations depends on the overlap between the initial state and ground state, meaning that these methods may fail entirely if the initial state is not well-prepared~\cite{lin2020near}.
 In contrast, our approach is applicable to any state, as long as there is a non-zero overlap.
 Therefore, even if DB-QSP cannot fully implement the desired polynomial functions due to resource constraints, it can still systematically improve the quality of the state.